 How much to charge as a wedding photographer?

 Say you want to make an reasonably average wage of £35,000 a year… and you want to shoot 25 weddings a year?

 Ok, maybe you want to work less?
 Lets say you’d rather do 15 weddings a year (Understandable – they’re hard work!)

 You need to charge £2333 per wedding.

-Ok you’re not afraid to work every weekend and do it for less than the competition… say bye to your family and social life…
+Ok you’re not afraid to work every weekend, shooting 52 weddings a year and doing it for less than the competition… of course, say bye to your family and social life…but…

 You can get away with charging £670ish per wedding.

 I’d never recommend the latter, and if you put in the amount of additional work we do for each wedding…

 Your hourly rate would be £1.92 an hour.
 I know people that make it work, but it doesn’t lend itself to delivering a high quality product.